Christian Kukuk and Checker at home in Riesenbeck. Photo: Toffi-images.de

 From 2018, Kukuk rode in Global Champions League teams.
 Since then, Team Riesenbeck has continuously scored points, winning the overall ranking in 2023 and also the “Play-Offs” in Prague – both of which are endowed with several million euros in prize money.

-Christian Kukuk In 2019, he was given the gray stallion Mumbai to ride.
+In 2019, Christian Kukuk was given the gray stallion Mumbai to ride.
 He rode the Diamant de Semilly son into the final at the World Championships for Young Show Jumping Horses at Zangersheide Stud in Lanaken, Belgium.
 Two years later, the pair were named to the team for the Olympic Games in Tokyo.
 Although the games under pandemic conditions were anything but glorious for the German show jumping team, the combination from Riesenbeck was able to prove their international class a few weeks later: At the European Championships “on Home Turf”, i.e. in the Riesenbeck International stadium, the pair helped the German team to a silver medal and finished fourth in the individual classification.
 Two years later, the pair also reached the final at the European Championships in Milan (14th).
 At the beginning of 2025, the stallion moved to the livery of Kukuk’s then boss Ludger Beerbaum, then went under Philipp Weishaupt and from April 2025 under Marco Kutscher.
+He has since been sold to Mexico.

 The calculation worked out.
 And the fever curve was probably at its highest on August 6, 2024: The pair Christian Kukuk/Checker won the gold medal at the Paris 2024 Olympic Games in the jump-off in the Palace Park of Versailles.
 It was a particularly emotional moment for Kukuk, not only because the title of Olympic champion is an award for eternity, but also because he had a special relationship with his mother and family in Paris.
 Christian Kukuk’s mother was unable to witness her son’s triumph because she died of cancer in 2017.